Swordsman of Siena: Plot summary

 In conversation with Stanswood, Serenella learns that his native town in England is also oppressed by a tyrannical government, and that he plans someday to liberate it with the help of the money he has made in Italy.
 This unexpected commonality increases her fondness for him, and she begins pressing him to take her along when he goes home.
 Don Carlos learns of the rapport between the two and assumes that Stanswood is trying himself to marry into the Arconti family and take control of the city.

 At a subsequent court party, Carlos announces that he intends Serenella to marry Hugo.
 Horrified, she runs out of the palace, forgetting that the Spanish have forbidden walking in the streets at night.
 Not recognizing Serenella, a guard shoots her for disobeying the curfew; Stanswood hastens to rescue her, but can do nothing but keep her company as she dies.
 Meanwhile Hugo inadvertently kills Paresi while trying to question him under torture.

 Stanswood seeks out the hideout of the Ten, and is startled to find that Orietta is one of the conspirators; her betrothal to Don Carlos was a fraud.
 The mercenary offers to take the place of Paresi in the horse race, and the Ten consent just before Spanish guards storm the building.
 Stanswood and Orietta escape together, and during a night spent hiding they begin to fall in love.

 On the morning of the race Stanswood appears among the competitors, riding Paresi's horse.
 The track loops through an obstacle course set up in the Sienese countryside, and at its conclusion Stanswood and Hugo are in the lead.
 The guards captain is unhorsed and killed by an angry mob, while Stanswood rides into the city and incites the Italians to rise up and capture Don Carlos.

 Carlos agrees to evacuate his troops from the city, and Siena becomes a republic once more.
-Stanswood also tries to leave, intending to resume his mercenary career, but is intercepted by a party of armed men.
-They prove to have been sent by Orietta, and Stanswood is not sorry to return to her.
+Stanswood also tries to leave, intending to resume his mercenary career, but Orietta sends a party of armed men to bring him back.
+He is not sorry to return to her.